 Based on these historical data, 430 samples would allow the Council to estimate the true averages of the quality characteristics with the desired level of precision for the U.S. Aggregate.
-Applying the sampling proportions previously defined to the total of 430 samples resulted in the following number of targeted samples from each ECA.
+Applying the sampling proportions previously defined to the total of 430 samples resulted in the following number of targeted samples from each ECA as shown in the map below.

 Beginning with the 2019/2020 Export Cargo Report, a minimum of 180 samples was targeted to be tested for DON and horneous endosperm instead of the entire 430 samples.
 The same 180 samples tested for DON and horneous endosperm were also tested for fumonisin.
 The 2019/2020 Export Cargo Report was the first Export Cargo Report in which this mycotoxin was tested.
-In terms of horneous endosperm, the Relative ME for this quality factor never exceeded 0.3% (well below the targeted level of 10.0%) in the samples tested for horneous endosperm would likely keep the precision of this quality factor's estimates well below the targeted level of 10.0%.
+In terms of horneous endosperm, the Relative ME for this quality factor never exceeded 0.3% (well below the targeted level of 10.0%) in the samples tested from the first eight previous reports.
+Thus, reducing the number of samples tested for horneous endosperm would likely keep the precision of this quality factor's estimates well below the targeted level of 10.0%.
 In the 2019/2020 Export Cargo Report, the first Export Cargo Report in which only 180 samples were tested for horneous endosperm, the Relative ME for this quality factor was only 0.4%.